immanuelbint/aws-cloud-labs/01_aws_basics/security_and_compliance.md

 Allows to manage security rules across your organization, including security groups, WAF, and Shield configurations.

+## Logging in AWS for security and compliance

+To help compliance requirement, AWS provides many service specific security and audit logs, service logs include :
+- CloudTrails - trace all API calls made in AWS account
+- Config Rules - for config & compliance over time
+- CloudWatch Logs - for full data retention
+- VPC Flow Logs - IP traffic within VPC
+- ELB access logs - metadata of request made to your load balancers
+- CloudFront logs - web distribution access logs
+- WAF logs - full logging of all request analyzed by the service

+Logs can be analyzed using AWS Athena if they stored in S3, it's recommend to encrypt logs in S3, and controll access using IAM & bucket policies, and MFA.
+Move logs to Glacier for cost savings.

 ## Key Takeaways

 - The AWS Shared Responsibility Model outlines the division of security tasks between AWS and the user.